simphotonics/directed_graph/performance/README.md

 ```
 The method `topologicalOrderingDFS()`, based on a depth-first search algorithm, executes marginaly faster
-but `topologicalOrdering()` takes an optional comparator function an is able to generate a sorted topological ordering.
+but `topologicalOrdering()` takes an optional comparator function as argument
+and is able to generate a sorted topological ordering.

 The method `stronglyConnectedComponents()` is provided for convenience only as it is simply calling the homonymously named function provided by the package [graphs].